-Outcome Timeline Conduct bi-monthly amendment coordination meeting with Bi-Monthly MDOT Manage the TIP amendment process As Needed Timely submittal of amendment requests to MDOT As Needed Develop, publish, and distribute amendments to the FY 2023- Bi-Monthly 2026 TIP document.
-Current list of all projects in the TIP available on the SWMPC Continuous website.
-Call for projects and project review meetings As Needed Proficiency in programing projects into various JOB NET As Needed development phases.
-Participation in regional and state discussions to develop As Needed methods to streamline the TIP process
+Outcome Timeline Conduct bimonthly amendment coordination meeting with Bimonthly МООТ Manage the TIP amendment process As Needed Timely submittal of amendment requests to MDOT As Needed Develop, publish, and distribute amendments to the FY 2023- Bimonthly 2026 TIP document.
+Ensure there is a current list of all projects in the TIP available on Continuous the SWMPC website.
+Improve proficiency in programing projects into various JOB NET Continuous development phases.
+Participate in regional and state discussions to develop methods As Needed to streamline the TIP process Review of administrative adjustments and amendment Annually procedures for Transportation Improvement Programs.